NethermindEth/zksync-remix-plugin/docs/CONTRIBUTING.md

 ## Thank You!

-We truly appreciate your interest in contributing to `starknet-remix-plugin`.
+We truly appreciate your interest in contributing to `zkSync-remix-plugin`.
 Every contribution, no matter how small, helps us improve and grow the project.